 Murder-mystery fans are well catered for on BritBox, with Agatha Christie adaptations Miss Marple and Poirot available to stream on the new service.

 Both Geraldine McEwan and Julia McKenzie have played Marple in ITV’s adaptations, an elderly lady with a penchant for solving murders in her spare time.
-Watch Marple now on BritBox.

 Meanwhile, French detective Poirot belonged solely to actor David Suchet across 13 popular series that saw every single one of the character’s stories adapted.
-Watch Poirot now on BritBox.

 Love it or loathe it, there’s no getting away from it.
 ITV2’s Love Island is a hugely popular show for the broadcaster and now fans can catch up with every previous series on BritBox.

 The reality competition brings a selection of young singles to a luxury villa in Mallorca, where they must couple up or risk elimination.
 The winning pair receives £50,000 of prize money.
-Watch now on BritBox.

 Lambs Of God